Updated on January 15th, 2020 by Nathan Parsh

 Source: Investor Presentation

 Combined with margin expansion and share repurchases, A.O.
 Smith’s impressive sales growth has fueled impressive earnings growth as well.
 In the same 10-year period, adjusted earnings-per-share increased 25% per year.

 A.O.
 Smith has continued its growth in recent periods.
-On January 29th, A.O.
-Smith released fourth-quarter earnings, which were very strong.
-The company generated earnings-per-share of $0.74, which topped estimates and were an improvement of 23.3% from the previous year.
-Quarterly revenue grew 5.7% to $812.5 million, but missed estimates by $8.9 million.
+On October 29th, A.O.
+Smith released third quarter earnings results, which were mixed.
+The company generated earnings-per-share of $0.53, which met analysts’ estimates, but represented a decline of 13% from the previous year.
+Quarterly revenue declined 3.4% to $728.2 million, which missed estimates by $24.4 million.